shreya-016/Udacity-Data-Structure-Project-3/explaination.md

 that’s being searched for, inserted that is __O(n)__, _space complexity_ for __trie__ in the worst case would be when we have a paths with no common folders between them that is __O(n)__.

 The function calls the split_path(url_path) method to split the path around the '/' character and returning a list of path_parts.
 The time complexity of this function is O(n).
 The insert method has O(n) time complexity, resulting in an overall time complexity of O(n).
 Similarly, the Space Complexity depends on the number of nodes in the Trie and, hence, it scales proportionally to the number of parts in the url_path.

+Individual complexities:
+1. Class Router __add_Handler__ method: [Time complexity O(n), where n is number of path peices in url, Space complexity will be O(n) as it calls insert method.]
+2. Class TrieNode __lookup__ method: [Time complexity O(n), as it directly calls find method of RouterTrie which is of complexity O(n) as it looksup the path, Space complexity will be O(1)]
+4. Class RouterTrie __insert__ method: [Time complexity O(n), where n is the number path pieces in the url.
+For example: “/a/b/c/d” has n = 4, and Space complexity will also be O(n) as we need to insert the elements as well]